Latin-2 (Central European) Encoding

 Note: If a site displays gibberish, see the Browser Setup page for debugging information.

 utf-8) is the preferred encoding for Web sites.
 However, the following historic encodings may still be encountered.

 win-1250(aka "Windows Encoding")

-Language Tags allow browsers and other software to process Czech and Slovak text more efficiently.
+Language Tags allow browsers and other software to process Slovenian text more efficiently.
 The appropriate codes are:

 sl(Slovenian, not si for Slovenia)

 Use these codes to input accented letters in HTML.
 For instance, if you want